jenkinsci/mask-passwords-plugin/README.md

 About this plugin
 -----------------
-The Mask Passwords plugin is meant to be used from [Hudson][1] or [Jenkins][2] to mask passwords or regulat expressions which may appear from builds' console.
+The Mask Passwords plugin is meant to be used from [Hudson][1] or [Jenkins][2] to mask passwords or regular expressions which may appear from builds' console.
 Please take a look at [Jenkins' wiki][3] to get detailed information.

 Installation
 ------------